*This post was updated in July 2021 to include new pictures and helpful tips for making bread in a bread machine.

-Homemade Rosemary Garlic Focaccia Bread for the Bread Machine is an easy, aromatic, and flavorful dinner bread perfect for serving with salad and pasta dishes.
-Filled with fresh garlic and dried rosemary, this easy focaccia bread recipe also has an herb and Parmesan crust that makes it extra scrumptious!
-Bread machine focaccia is as simple as can be: put all ingredients in the bread pan and let it do the kneading for you!
+Bread Machine Focaccia Bread is an easy and flavorful dinner bread perfect for serving with salad and pasta dishes.
+Filled with fresh garlic and rosemary, this focaccia bread recipe also has an herb and cheese crust that makes it extra scrumptious.

-The bread machine mixes and kneads the ingredients while you enjoy the aroma of fresh garlic and rosemary dough.
+This recipe uses the dough cycle on the bread machine.
+It mixes, kneads, and completes the first rise while you enjoy the aroma of fresh garlic and rosemary.

-When it's done kneading, roll it out and top with an aromatic mixture of fresh herbs and cheese.
-Bake in the oven and enjoy as a snacking bread or side for dinner.
+Before baking, roll it out and top with a delicious mix of fresh herbs and cheese.
+Bake in the oven and enjoy as a snacking bread, sandwich bread or side for dinners and soups.

 Focaccia is a flat Italian bread that is baked in the oven.
 It's texture is similar to that of pizza dough, but it has a higher rise.
 Focaccia is often used as a side to many Italian meals, as a sandwich bread, and an appetizer bread.